About Community Data

 Hospitals’ value to the communities they serve is much broader than the delivery of health care services.
-Their total community benefit includes charity care, absorbing bad debt and the unpaid costs of treating beneficiaries of Medicare and Medicaid, helping educate and train the health care workforce, offering free clinic services, and donating to local causes.
+Their total community benefit includes charity care, absorbing bad debt and the unpaid costs of treating beneficiaries of Medicare and Medicaid, helping educate and train the health care workforce, and donating to local causes.

 Hospitals are a key component of Missouri’s economy, providing a significant economic boost to the communities they serve.
 Spending on employees, supplies and capital projects support local and statewide economic activity.